-In addition to Subchapters B and D (relating to general technical requirements; and open-beam radiation-producing devices), the following requirements apply to open-beam, hand-held radiation-producing devices.
+In addition to the requirements in Subchapter B and this subchapter (relating to general technical requirements; and open-beam radiation-producing devices), the following requirements apply to open-beam, hand-held radiation-producing devices.

-- (1) Procedures.
-A registrant possessing an open-beam, hand-held radiation-producing device shall have available for review operating policies and procedures that contain measures to ensure that the following are met: - (i) Radiation protection is provided equivalent to that afforded under § 219.51 (relating to dose limits for individual members of the public). - (ii) Radiation protection is provided equivalent to that afforded under § 227a.46 (relating to primary beam attenuation). - (iii) The operator will not hold the sample during operation of the radiation-producing device and that the operator's hands will not approach the primary beam. - (iv) The operator will not aim the primary beam at himself or at any individual during the operation of the radiation-producing device. - (v) Operator radiation exposure is as low as reasonably achievable by use of means such as ancillary equipment that will reduce exposure. - (2) Training.
-In addition to the training requirements under §§ 227a.21 and 227a.49 (relating to instruction and training; and instruction and training), the registrant shall provide training for all users and operators on the subjects specified under § this section.
-Records must be maintained of all user and operator training and be made available for review by the Department for 5 years.
+(1) Procedures.
+A registrant possessing an open-beam, hand-held radiation-producing device shall have available for review operating policies and procedures that contain measures to ensure that the following are met:

+(i) Radiation protection is provided equivalent to that afforded under § 219.51 (relating to dose limits for individual members of the public).

+(ii) Radiation protection is provided equivalent to that afforded under § 227a.46 (relating to primary beam attenuation).

+(iii) The operator will not hold the sample during operation of the radiation-producing device and that the operator's hands will not approach the primary beam.

+(iv) The operator will not aim the primary beam at any individual, including the operator, during the operation of the radiation-producing device.

+(v) Operator radiation exposure is as low as reasonably achievable by use of means such as ancillary equipment that will reduce exposure.

+(2) Training.
+In addition to the training requirements under §§ 227a.21 and 227a.49 (relating to instruction and training; and instruction and training), the registrant shall provide training for all users and operators on the subjects specified under this section.
+Records shall be maintained for all user and operator training and be made available for review by the Department for 5 years.

 (3) Radiation emission limit.
-For hand-held radiation-producing devices, the limits of §§ 227a.13(b) and 227a.14 (relating to radiation source housing; generating cabinet or high voltage radiation emission limits), excluding the primary beam, shall be met if the radiation emission at any accessible surface of the radiation-producing device does not exceed 2.5 mrem (0.025 mSv) per hour at 5 centimeters.
+For hand-held radiation-producing devices, the limits of §§ 227a.13(b) and 227a.14 (relating to radiation source housing; and generating cabinet or high voltage radiation emission limits), excluding the primary beam, shall be met if the radiation emission at any accessible surface of the radiation-producing device does not exceed 2.5 mrem (0.025 mSv) per hour at 5 centimeters.